Amejia481/DroidTalks/README.md

 # Android Talks
-A collections of videos and resource from Android Conferences and talks
+A collection of videos and resource from Android Conferences and talks

 **Pull Request are welcome!**